 Living with diabetic neuropathy can be difficult and frustrating.
 If you find yourself feeling depressed, it may help to talk to a counselor or therapist.

-Support groups can also offer encouragement and advice about living with diabetic neuropathy.
+Support groups also can offer encouragement and advice about living with diabetic neuropathy.
 Ask your doctor if there are any in your area, or for a referral to a therapist.
 The American Diabetes Association offers online support through its website.

 Preparing for an appointment

 If you don't already see an endocrinologist, you'll likely be referred to one if you start showing signs of diabetes complications.
 An endocrinologist is a doctor who specializes in treating metabolic disorders, such as diabetes.
 You may also be referred to a neurologist, which is a doctor who specializes in treating nervous system problems.

 To prepare for your appointment, you may want to:

 - Be aware of any pre-appointment restrictions.
 When you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.